mlswg/mls-protocol/draft-ietf-mls-protocol.md

 The following rules apply to an Application Secret:

 - Senders MUST only use the Application Secret once and monotonically increment the generation of their secret.
+This is important to provide Forward Secrecy at the level of Application messages.
+An attacker getting hold of a Participant's Application Secret at generation [N+1] will not be able to derive the Participant's Application Secret [N] nor the associated AEAD key and nonce.

 - Receivers MUST delete an Application Secret once it has been used to derive the corresponding AEAD key and nonce as well as the next Application